Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Policy Iteration by Riemannian Optimization

 \begin{proof} See~\cite[\S4.3.3]{Absil:OptimManifolds:08}. \end{proof}

-It is worth adding to \cref{thm:armijo} that, due to the non-convexity of the objective $\hat{\mathcal{L}}_{\mu_n} [T]$, locating its critical points does not guarantee the identification of its global minimizers.
-Nevertheless, the Armijo condition~\cite{Absil:OptimManifolds:08, Boumal:IntroMan:23} in line~\ref{algo:armijo.condition} of \cref{algo:armijo}, used as a backtracking strategy, guarantees a sufficient decrease of the loss~\cite[Cor.~4.13, p.~63]{Boumal:IntroMan:23}.
-Moreover, rather than letting $j \to \infty$ to locate a critical point as suggested by \cref{thm:armijo}, \cref{algo:armijo} adopts a more pragmatic approach by introducing a finite iteration budget $J$, effectively implementing an ``early-stopping'' strategy similar to that commonly used in neural-network training to mitigate overfitting~\cite{Prechelt:12}.
+Note that, due to the non-convexity of the objective $\hat{\mathcal{L}}_{\mu_n} [T]$, locating its critical points does not guarantee the identification of its global minimizers.
+Nevertheless, the Armijo condition~\cite{Absil:OptimManifolds:08, Boumal:IntroMan:23} in~\eqref{algo:armijo.condition}, used as a backtracking strategy, guarantees a sufficient decrease of the loss~\cite[Cor.~4.13, p.~63]{Boumal:IntroMan:23}.
+Moreover, rather than letting $J \to \infty$ to locate a critical point as suggested by \cref{thm:armijo}, \cref{algo:armijo} adopts a more pragmatic approach by taking the iteration budget $J$ to be sufficiently large, effectively implementing an ``early-stopping'' strategy similar to that commonly used in neural-network training to mitigate overfitting~\cite{Prechelt:12}.